xiaomlove/nexusphp-doc/docs/en/update1.7.md

 ## Upgrade between versions 1.7
 Web page support as in 1.6.

 Command mode is supported since 1.7.10.
-Some versions have changes to large tables or data migrations, the web page tends to time out, so it is recommended to use commands to do so.
-After executing the code override, run the upgrade command under ROOT_PATH.
+Some versions make changes to large tables or have data migrated, the web page tends to time out, so it is recommended to use commands for this.
+After executing the code override, just run the command `nexus:update` under ROOT_PATH.

+Since 1.7.20, we support downloading remote code directly to overwrite and install dependencies.
+`--tag=v1.x.x` specifies a certain version number (`dev` for the latest development code, other `v` + version number).
+`---include_composer` Whether to update composer, when the dependency is updated (see release announcement), otherwise you can not update.
+After updating the dependency, if there is a plugin installed, you need to reinstall the plugin, see the blog for details.

 ```
-# Install the dependencies first
+# >= 1.7.10, Install the dependencies first
 composer install

 # and then run the upgrade command
 php artisan nexus:update

-# >= 1.7.20, supports direct download of remote code to overwrite and install dependencies, executes (v.xxx indicates a specific version number):
+# >= 1.7.20, supports direct download of remote code to overwrite and install dependencies:
-php artisan nexus:update --tag=v.xxx --include_composer
+php artisan nexus:update --tag=v1.x.x --include_composer
 ```

 If Octane acceleration is enabled, remember to restart the worker.